Jason-Fu-git/VitaminAdvisor/readme.md

 ## Acknowledgement

-- Programmed by Jason Fu.
+- Programmed by Jason Fu and Zhang Zhengyu.
 - Data provided by Li Chaoran.
 - UI based on Qt.
 - Icon downloaded from www.iconfont.cn.